-With its ancient Celtic traditions, Ireland is actually one of the birthplaces of Halloween, as 2,000 years ago, the pagan inhabitants celebrated the end of their pastoral year at the festival of Samhain.
+When it comes to Halloween, Europe has had its own traditions dating back to ancient times.
+With its ancient Celtic traditions, Ireland getaways are a chance to discover one of the birthplaces of Halloween, as 2,000 years ago, the pagan inhabitants celebrated the end of their pastoral year at the festival of Samhain.
 The mysterious druids would ceremonially extinguish and relight the flames of old fires while evil spirits were released from the Otherworld to be seen by mankind for one night of terror.

 Nowadays, the Samhain Parade begins at 7 p.m. in Parnell Square, and the enormously popular spectacle sees the streets filled with horrific creatures, frightful monsters, eerie ghosts, and colorful dancers.
-At the end of the parade, ghouls and demons alike can enjoy a spectacular fireworks show.
+At the end of the parade, ghouls and demons alike can enjoy a spectacular fireworks show in one of the very best Halloween destinations in Europe.

-As the native home of the most famous vampire of all time—Bram Stoker’s Dracula—this is undoubtedly one of the best Halloween destinations, and will send a shiver down the spine of even the most daring adventurer.
-The world renowned bloodsucker is mostly inspired by the aptly named Vlad the Impaler.
+Looking for the best places to go on holiday for Halloween?
+As the native home of the most famous vampire of all time—Bram Stoker’s Dracula—this is undoubtedly one of the best Halloween destinations and will send a shiver down the spine of even the most daring adventurer.
+The world-renowned bloodsucker is mostly inspired by the aptly named Vlad the Impaler.
 During the 15th century, he struck fear into the hearts of his enemies and subjects alike after holding a banquet in which he had all of the guests savagely stabbed and then impaled on spikes and left to twitch to their untimely ends.

 Today, those with the courage to visit the infamous region can enjoy a remarkable Halloween party at Dracula’s birthplace, the medieval citadel Sighișoara, or experience the chills of the underworld at the Halloween monster party on the October 27 at the absolutely stunning Bran Castle.